liquidinstruments/moku-examples/docs/mnn/linnmodel-class/linnmodel.md

 - **output_channels:** An integer of the number of instrument outputs to connect to the network.
 Determines processing mode (serial or parallel) based on the ratio between 'output_channels' and the number of output neurons in the model.
 - **file_name:** Name of output `.linn` file, requires `.linn` extension.
 - **kwargs:** (Optional).
     - **output_mapping:** (list): A list of integers that selects which output neurons should be used as the final output of the network.
+This is useful when training a network which produces multiple outputs during training, but when you only need a small number of values as outputs from the instrument.
+See the [Autoencoder example](/mnn/examples/Autoencoder), where the network is trained to produce 32 de-noised outputs but the final output in hardware is only the last value.

 ### Returns

 None.

-save_linn() saves the result to a .linn file for loading in to the Neural Network instrument.
-This is similar to get_linn() but saves, insead of returns the data structure.